7 Safety Features You Need When Riding Your E-Bike

 Due to the increasing popularity of electric bikes, e-bike safety is critically important.
 Here are 7 safety features you need to make your e-bike experience as safe as possible.

-Due to the growing popularity of electric bikes on neighborhood streets and bike lanes, electric bike safety has become a critically important topic, particularly for our youth who haven’t yet learned the rules of the road.
+Due to the growing popularity of electric bikes on neighborhood streets and bike lanes, e-bike safety has become a critically important topic, particularly for our youth who haven’t yet learned the rules of the road.
 In fact, California passed AB 1946, which provides funding for the California Highway Patrol to develop e-bike safety curriculum by September 2023.
 Electric bikes have specific features that affect the safety and enjoyment of your riding experience.
 Beach E Biking carries the Electric Bike Company brand, which are specifically designed with high quality features like built-in front and rear lights, hydraulic disc brakes and more.
 The weight of the average EBC bike is 55-60 pounds, including the battery, so the brakes need to be powerful and reliable.
 Here are just a few factors to consider to make your e-bike experience as safe as possible.

 1. Bike Helmet